VirginiaMajuelos/Arcade-Game-Project/README.md

 Click here to play game: https://alvaroteran-developer.github.io/Arcade-Game-Project/

 ## Descriptions:
-Villains have arrived the city, they want attack the citizens.
+Villains have arrived to the city, they want to attack the citizens.
-You are Hulk and you should protect the citizens of the enemies.
-You can move on the all board.
+You are Hulk and you should protect them from the enemies.
+You can move all over the board.

-Citizens should go to the tower to save.
-There are 5 level: Each level start when the number of citizens saved are 10.
-But, you lose if the enemies overcomes 10 citizens eliminated.
+Citizens are save when they arrive to the tower.

+There are 5 levels: you move on to the next level when 10 citizens have been saved.
+You lose when 10 citizens have been overcome by the enemies.

-Your goal: 60 citizens saved.
+Your goal: to save 60 citizens.

 ## Technology:
 <ul>